Sixto Rodriguez: Belated success in the United States and Europe

 Prominent news coverage included a mid-August 2012 CNN feature story with an interview of Rodriguez discussing his life and career resurgence.
 On October 7, 2012, Rodriguez was featured on the U.S. television news program 60 Minutes.
 On November 18, 2012, Rodriguez was interviewed on the U.K. Sunday morning news program The Andrew Marr Show, where he also played a short song over the closing credits.
 He performed on the BBC2 program Later... with Jools Holland on November 16, 2012, and was interviewed by Holland.
 Additionally, he performed on Internet web series shows such as The Weekly Comet.

-In addition to concerts in Australia, South Africa, and New Zealand, Rodriguez's tour schedule for 2013 included his most highly attended U.S. concerts to date, such as a stint at the Beacon Theatre in New York City in April and a spot at the 2014 Sasquatch Music Festival at The Gorge Amphitheatre, as well as other concerts in Europe.
+In addition to concerts in Australia, South Africa, and New Zealand, Rodriguez's tour schedule for 2013 included his most highly attended U.S. concerts to date, such as the Ann Arbor Folk Festival in January, a stint at the Beacon Theatre in New York City in April, and a spot at the 2014 Sasquatch Music Festival at The Gorge Amphitheatre, as well as other concerts in Europe.
 He played on the Park Stage at the Glastonbury Festival, U.K., in June 2013.
 On July 5, 2013, Rodriguez opened the Montreux Jazz festival.
 On August 10, 2013, he headlined at the Wilderness Festival in the U.K. In 2015, he opened for Brian Wilson's tour with Wilson, Al Jardine and Blondie Chaplin of the Beach Boys.

 Rodriguez received additional exposure in 2014 as the Dave Matthews Band often covered "Sugar Man" in their summer tour.
 Matthews would often preface the song with his experience as a fan of Rodriguez growing up in South Africa and his surprise at Rodriguez's lack of popularity in the United States.

 The film Searching for Sugar Man strongly implied that Rodriguez had been cheated out of royalties over the years, specifically by Clarence Avant.
 Rodriguez first expressed indifference to these "symbols of success" but then filed a lawsuit in 2013.
 In 2022, the year before his death, the lawsuit was reported to have been settled with no amount disclosed.